-Any complaint submitted by an owner and received by the City with regard to contract obligations and responsibilities shall first be referred for disposition by the Neighborhood Services Director who shall respond within fifteen (15) days of receipt of same, where practicable.
-The Partnership Agreement contained within the contract shall be the basis for this process and determine the course of action.
-Any disagreements or complaints outside of the City's Program shall be between the Owner and Contractor of record.
+Any complaint submitted by an owner and received by the Department with regard to contract obligations and responsibilities shall first be referred for disposition by the Neighborhood Services Director who shall respond within fifteen (15) days of receipt of same, where practicable.
+The Partnership Agreement contained within the contract shall be the basis for this process and determines the course of action.
+Any disagreements or complaints outside of the Program and Owner-City Agreement shall be between the Owner and Contractor of record.